WaceraMercyThird/WaceraMercyThird/README.md

 - ⚡ I build stuff, break them then build them again to understand how they work.

-- 🔭 Currently working on personal projects, Organisation products and mentorship program at AkiraChix.
+- 🔭 Currently working on personal projects, Organisation products and mentoring at codeHive- AkiraChix.

-- ❤️ Love Linux, it's an open source Operating System.
+- ❤️ Love Linux, Windows, MacOS, Linus is an open source Operating System though.

-- 🌱 Currently Exploring .Net technologies with C# and Golang.
+- 🌱 Currently Exploring .Net technologies with C# as well as Go (programming Language) from Google.
 Utilizing my skills in both front-end, Back-end and microservices.

 <h2>:woman_technologist: About Mercy Wacera⚡</h2>